 4) made you a free printable to make sure your closet isn’t missing anything

 P.S.
 Want to pin this now so you can read it later?
 Click here!

 Wardrobe Essentials 101

 Your essential items are intrinsically basics: neutral, subtle, versatile pieces that pair well with anything.
 You don’t want them to detract from your statement pieces, but rather balance them out.

 What’s great about them?
 You can easily dress them up with accessories, you can use them to transition from day to night quickly, they make traveling a breeze, and people won’t notice you’re wearing the same thing over and over again.

-> Since you do end up wearing basics a lot more than your other clothes, they can end up looking worse for wear if you wash them too often.
+Since you do end up wearing basics a lot more than your other clothes, they can end up looking worse for wear if you wash them too often.
 I used to be the person who washed my clothes after only wearing them once, but now I’ve realized that you really don’t need to wash them unless there’s a stain or they smell a bit too obviously – it’s also better for the environment to wash them less.
-I recommend looking for basics that are a little looser around the pit area because they’re less likely to get stinky.
+I recommend looking for basics that are a little looser around the armpit area.

-> You’d be surprised at how many factors can go into basic items.
+You’d be surprised at how many factors can go into basic items.
 You have to consider things like the style (neckline, pant style, length), fit (loose, fitted), and fabric (cotton, rayon).
 For example, I personally think I look better in scoop necks than v-necks.
 No idea why.
 Just try a variety of styles at the store and see what you like best.

 Why You Should Invest In The Essentials